spacetelescope/mast_expand-vocab/README.md

 # mast_hlsp-vocab
-Draft SKOS vocabularies by MAST staff.
+Draft vocabularies by MAST staff, currently focused on HLSPs.
+Currently an extremely preliminary rough draft---intended as a starting place for conversations, and as something for developers to use while working on prototypes.

 Current notional draft schematic: